Winter Solstice workshop for writers

 Image credit: Mikka Louitio

-Join JLM Morton close to the Winter Solstice for a very special workshop exploring thin places that lean into the trouble, places where urban life meets the wild with all of its human and more-than-human detritus.
+Join JLM Morton close to the Winter Solstice for a very special workshop exploring thin places that lean into the trouble and slough off the borders between human and more-than-human.

-This workshop series offers a unique space for a deeper appreciation of our interconnected nature and is open to writers working at any level and in any form.
+This workshop is open to writers working at any level and in any form.

 Date